core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 When sending a CoAP request, a DoC client MUST include the DNS query in the body of the CoAP request.
 As specified in {{Section 2.3.1 of -coap-fetch}}, the type of content of the body MUST be indicated using the Content-Format option.
 This document specifies the usage of Content-Format "application/dns-message" (for details, see {{sec:content-format}}).
-A DoC server MUST be able to parse requests of Content-Format "application/dns-message".

 ### Support of CoAP Caching {#sec:req-caching}